ngnlesn33/ngnlesn33/README.md

 - 👋 Hi, I’m @ngnlesn33
 - 👀 I’m interested in backend
-- 🌱 I'm currently a student at Hanoi University of science and technology.
+- 🌱 I'm currently a student at Hanoi University of Science and Technology.
 - 📫 How to reach me: https://www.facebook.com/son.nguyenle.560/

 <!---